moss-l/bhs-js-testing/elements-of-stylish-code.md

 The classic example of this is the loop variable in a `for` loop, looping over a string or array.
 Its scope is limited to the body of the loop which hopefully should only be a few lines.
-Thus it’s actually a good idea to use an inignificant name, almost always `i`, to convey that this is just a regular `for` loop like almost every other `for` loop:
+Thus it’s actually a good idea to use an insignificant name, almost always `i`, to convey that this is just a regular `for` loop like almost every other `for` loop: